 His translation of Elias Khoury’s novel The Gate of the Sun (Harvill-Secker, 2005) won the inaugural Banipal Prize for Arabic Literary Translation in 2006 and his later translation of Khoury’s novel Yalo (MacLehose, 2009) won the prize for 2010, with his translation of Bahaa Taher’s Sunset Oasis (Sceptre, 2009) being joint runner-up for the same prize.
 In 2012 he was runner-up for his translation of I Was Born There, I Was Born Here by Mourid Barghouti.

-His latest translation, for the recently-established New York University Library of Arabic Literature, is the first two volumes of (Ahmed) Faris al-Shidyaq's Leg over Leg, being published by the NYU Press in June this year, and excerpted in Banipal 46.
-Volumes Three and Four will be published in 2014.
-Humphrey Davies is presently a member of the faculty of the American University in Cairo.
+He translated for the New York University Library of Arabic Literature, (Ahmed) Faris al-Shidyaq's Leg over Leg, with Volumes 1 &2 published in June 2013, and excerpted in Banipal 46, Spring 2013.
+Volumes Three and Four were published in 2014.
+Humphrey Davies was a member of the faculty of the American University in Cairo.

 In 2010, after winning the Saif Ghobash Banipal Prize for the second time, Humphrey Davies recalled in more detail his journey into literary translation: